apatel978/Discord-Clone-XTalk/aa19-python-group-project/app/api/README.md

 Create and return a new channel for a server specified by id.

 * Require Authentication: true
+* Require proper authorization: Server must belong to the current user
 * Request
   * Method: POST
   * URL: /api/servers/:serverId/channels